 ABOUT THE AUTHOR:

 Jim McGuffey, M.A., CPP, PSP, PCI Owner of A.C.E.
 Security Consultants has 35 years of security management experience and 26 years of transportation management experience.
 Prior to becoming a security consultant Jim held senior positions of Area General Manager, District Manager and Regional Vice President.
 During his career Jim had responsibility for numerous high risk facilities, a large fleet of trucks and several thousand employees.
-Jim was awarded numerous national awards for producing leading results in safety, security, customer service, increasing sales and profit which are attested to by references from peers, supervisors and his management team on his Linkedin Profile.
-Please contact Jim at email@example.com or 215-460-7370 to learn how you can improve safety and security at your business with a security risk analysis.
+Jim was awarded numerous national awards for producing leading results in safety, security, customer service, increasing sales and profit which are attested to by references from peers and supervisors.
+Please contact Jim at email@example.com to learn how you can improve safety and security at your business with a security risk analysis.